Our open-source friends at Digium hosted a webinar that’s perfect for small businesses looking for end-of-year tax tips.

 You see the thing with VoIP is that implementations …

-Note: This is the 3rd installment of a four part series detailing the design and implementation of an IP paging (paging over VoIP) system: Part 1 and Part 2.
+Note: This is the 3rd installment of a four part series detailing the design and implementation of an IP paging (paging over VoIP) system.
+Click here for Part 1, Part 2, and Part 4.

 More often than not, a customer will say to me, Chris we are implementing this brand new IP PBX and IP phones and we currently have an existing analog based paging system in place we wish to incorporate into the new VoIP solution, how can we accomplish this?